psychemedia/winter-tales/src/gawain_notes.md

 As he was about to depart, he twisted the head round to face the platform.
 It opened its eyes and stared straight ahead.

 "Be sure to keep your word, Gawain.
-You will find me at the site of the Green Chapel.
-I am known as the Green Knight".
+You'll find me at the site of the Green Chapel.
+I'm known as the Green Knight".
 And with that, he turned again, and was gone.

 King Arthur turned to Guinevere, who was in a certain amount of shock.

 "Well that was a bit odd...
-But never fear, at least I can have something to eat now!"
+But never fear, a challenge has been made, so at least we can have something to eat now!"

-And then he turned to Gawain, told him to hang up the mighty axe on the wall behind them, and bade everyone to eat.
+And then he turned to Gawain, he was perhaps looking a little green himslef, and told him to hang up the mighty axe on the wall behind them; and then he bade everyone to eat.

-And so it was that more food was brought, and the feasting began again.
+And so it was that more food was brought, and the feasting began in earnest.
 The discussion was muted at first, glances toward the platform, and talking in hushed tones about Sir Gawain's chances a year a day from then.
-But as the wine flowed, and more beer was brought, and mead, and the strongest of ciders, the party atmosphere resumed, and continued all through the night...
+But as the wine flowed, and more beer was brought, and mead, and the strongest of ciders, and by and by the party atmosphere resumed, and continued all through the night.

 PART II

 The old year had passed and the new one had begun.

-And so the season's progressed: the lean times of Lent came and went, and Spring waged war on Winter.
+The apple trees and pears of the ancient surrounding orchards were duly wassailed, and the seasons progressed: the lean times of Lent came and went, and Spring waged war on Winter.
 Summer came around, and Autumn, and as the year passed Michaelmas and gave way to Winter again, Gawain was reminded of his covenant and began to rouse himself, ready to set out, and find the Green Knight.

 But even then he tarried, till Hallowe'en, and All Saints' Day, All Hallows, that time of the year when the days grow short and the nights grow long, and the worlds of the living and the dead are at their closest.
 And again the Court feasted, as Sir Gawain made ready to take his leave of the King.

-By now, the events of New Year's Eve were just a faded memory for many, but for Gawain, he must honour his agreement, though he had little idea where he could actually find the Green Knight.
-And the King called again for the minstrel, to set Gawain on his way.
+By now, the events of New Year's Eve were just a faded memory for many, but for Gawain, well, he must honour his agreement, though he had little idea where he could find the Green Knight.
+And the King called again for the minstrel, the storyeller, to set Gawain on his way.
 But what should he tell?
-The minstrel sensed Gawain's foreboding, and telling a heroic tale, or a minor fancy, did not seem fitting in such circumstances.
-For the mood was dark, and the sense of humour in that place that night was black.
+The minstrel sensed Gawain's unease, his foreboding, and telling a heroic tale, or a minor fancy, did not seem fitting with circumstance.
+Because for the mood was dark, and the sense of humour in that place that night was black.
 And so he made his choice.
 Something grim, but with a hopeful end.

-`[Juniper Tree]`
+`[Juniper Tree] There was once a time, ...`

 With the minstrel's story over, the somber mood that had settled over King Arthur's Court continued.
 All were reminded of the fateful challenge accepted months before, and they were filled with sorrow.
 But even so, there was a glimmer of hope, of hope against hope, that there might be some other resolution to Gawain's fate.

 Early the next morning, Gawain called for his arms.
 First, an extravagant silk tunic, then a thick warm cloak, lined with white fur.
 Stout steel shoes, and shiny plate to cover his knees, tied behind with golden thread.
 Sturdy leg guards, and the finest chain mail, tiny hoops of shimmering steel.
 Then elbow guards, and metal gloves to complete the attire, with a sword fastened to a belt, by his side.

-He took a final Mass, then mounted Gringolet, his faithful, gold dressed war horse.
+He took a final Mass, then mounted Gringolet, his faithful, war horse, all dressed in gold.

-He took his helmet, and his scarlet shield, Ferrari red, emblazoned with golden pentangle livery, a symbol of his five flawless senses, his fingers that never fumbled, his faith, founded on the five wounds Christ received on the Cross, the five joys that gave him strength, of the Blessed Virgin Mary at the birth of her son, and the five principles by which he lived: friendship, fraterniry, purity, politeness and pity, and he slung it on his back.
+He took his helmet, and his scarlet shield, Ferrari red, emblazoned with golden pentangle livery, a symbol of his five flawless senses, his fingers that never fumbled, his faith, founded on the five wounds Christ received on the Cross, the five joys that of the Blessed Virgin Mary at the birth of her son that gave him strength, and the five principles by which he lived: friendship, fraterniry, purity, politeness and pity, and he slung it on his back.

 As then his spurred Gringolet away.
-And their was pity in the hearts and tears in the eyes of the people who saw him go.
+And there was pity in the hearts, and tears in the eyes, of the people who saw him go.

-And so Gawain rode, over hill and dale, through Arrthur's realm, foraging for his food, with no friend other than his horse.
+And so Gawain rode, through hill and dale, over mountain and valley, skirting round lakes and fording rivers, through Arthur's realm, foraging for his food, and with no friend other than his horse.

 Through North Wales he rode, then to the Wirral, and everywhere in between.
 And everywhere he goes he asks the same question: "do you know where I can find the Green Chapel?
 Have you heard of the Green Knight?"
 But always the same answer: "no; we've never heard of such a place, we've never heard of such a knight".